thanhqtran/thanhqtran.github.io/research.md

 ## Works

 **1. The Aging Tax on Potential Growth in Asia (Jan.
-9, 2022)**. [[preprint Available at SSRN]](http://dx.doi.org/10.2139/ssrn.4028464])
+9, 2022)**. [[preprint Available at SSRN]](http://dx.doi.org/10.2139/ssrn.40284644])

 \.
 An OLG model with endogenous retirement and old-age productivity to study the impacts of population aging on potential growth in some Asian economies.
+We find that aging can harm potential growth if old-age productivity is not high enough, and labor share in production is relatively high.
 ## Side Projects

 **1. Simple OLS to assess Chile's Inflation Targeting Policy**.  [[Github]](https://github.com/thanhqtran/chile-inflationtarget-ols)   [[Rpub]](https://rpubs.com/thanhqtran/723473)